 The Park District realizes that personal and work-related problems can affect an employee's job performance, health, family, and emotions.
-To help with these pressures, the Park District has contracted with an independent firm to provide Employee Assistance Program (EAP) services on a confidential basis.
-The services are available to all full-time FT1 employees and their families.
-Please contact the Human Resources Office if you would like further information on the EAP.
+To help with these pressures, the Park District has contracted with an independent firm to provide the services of the Employee Assistance Program (EAP) services on a confidential basis.
+The services are available to all full time FT1 employees and their families.
+Please contact the Human Resources Office Department if you would like further information on the EAP.